for version 5.5.8

 Choose between the following video compression codecs:

-JPEG: Produces high-quality video and is fast to compress, so performance with this codec is very good, however the size of captured movie files will be large.
+JPEG: Produces high-quality video and is fast to compress, so performance with this codec is very good, however the size of captured movie files will be very large.

-MPEG-4 and H.264 support temporal compression.
+H.264 and H.265 support temporal compression.
 Depending on the content, video can have a high level of temporal redundancy, that is, very often one frame is similar to the last frame.
 Temporal compression exploits this redundancy to reduce the file size of the resulting video.
 Temporal compression works by using "key frames" at regular intervals, followed by several "delta frames".
 The key frames contain the complete video image; the delta frames contain only the portions of the image that have changed since the last key frame.

 Images from surveillance cameras often have a high level of temporal redundancy because usually most of the image is constant and only a small portion is changing.
 Therefore the use of temporal compression can significantly decrease captured file sizes without significantly degrading quality.